Technologicat/unpythonic/HACKING.md

 In short: regular code is in `unpythonic`, macros are in `unpythonic.syntax`, and REPL server related stuff is in `unpythonic.net`.
 Since `unpythonic` is a relatively loose collection of language extensions and utilities, that's about it.

 To study a particular feature, just start from the entry point, and follow the definitions recursively.
+An IDE or Emacs's `anaconda-mode` can make this convenient.

 `curry` has some consequences, but nothing that a grep wouldn't find.

 The `lazify` and `continuations` macros are the most complex parts.
 As for the lazifier, grep also for `passthrough_lazy_args` and `maybe_force_args`.
-As for continuations, read the `tco` macro first, and keep in mind how that worked when reading `continuations`.
+As for continuations, read the `tco` macro first, and keep in mind how that works when reading `continuations`.

 `unpythonic.syntax.scoping` is a unfortunate artifact that is needed to implement macros that interact with Python's scoping rules, notably `let`.